Separation is Optimal for LQR under Intermittent Feedback: System Model

 \end{theorem}

 \begin{proof} See Appendix~\ref{Appendix_A}. \end{proof}

 Let us define the estimation error at the controller as

 Given the optimal controller in~\eqref{eqn:optimal_controller}, the objective function in~\eqref{eqn:Original_Objective} can be reformulated in terms of the estimation error~\(\mathcal{E}_{k}\).
-The goal is then to determine the optimal switching policy that minimizes this reformulated cost.
+The goal is then to determine the optimal scheduling policy that minimizes this reformulated cost.

 \begin{theorem} For a scalar LTI system with \(q,r>0\), a fixed delay $\tau \geq 1$, and using the optimal controller in \eqref{eqn:optimal_controller}, problem \(P_{1}\) can be equivalently written as